dgvirtual/jar-search-api/README.md

 ## Features

-- Automatically imports legal persons data from VĮ Registrų centras (initially and, if configured via cron - regularly)
+- Automatically imports legal persons data from VĮ Registrų centras (initially and, if configured via cron - regularly, so the data is only up to 1 day old)
 - Offers convenient search by legal person code, name, address, legal form, legal status, registration date, etc.
 - Offers free API to use outside of this tool's scope